pietrobe/EMIx/README.md

 * FEniCS (www.fenicsproject.org)
 * multiphenics (https://github.com/multiphenics/multiphenics)

-## Installation
+## Quick start

-The quickest way to get started is to install and run FEniCS via Docker and then to install multiphenics and the EMIx package within the Docker container.
-The steps are then to
+The easiest way to get started is to install FEniCS via Docker and then to install multiphenics and the EMIx package within the Docker container by following these steps.

 ### Downloading the EMIx package

-To download and enter the EMIx source code
+Download and enter the EMIx source code

 ```
 git clone git@github.com:pietrobe/EMIx.git